liqotech/liqo/docs/pages/User/GettingStarted/install.md

 * `POD_CIDR`: range of IP addresses for the pod network (K3s default: 10.42.0.0/16)
 * `SERVICE_CIDR`: range of IP addresses for service VIPs (k3s default: 10.43.0.0/16)
-* `GATEWAY_IP`: public IP address of the node that will be used as a gateway for all the traffic toward the foreign cluster.
-If you do not specify one, the installer will pick one among your nodes.

 Then, you can run the Liqo installer script, which will use the above settings to configure your Liqo instance.